Mosquito control: Trap larva

 This is a process of achieving sustainable mosquito control in an eco friendly manner by providing artificial breeding grounds with an ovitrap or an ovillanta utilizing common household utensils and destroying larvae by non-hazardous natural means such as throwing them in dry places or feeding them to larvae eating fishes like Gambusia affinis, or suffocating them by spreading a thin plastic sheet over the entire water surface to block atmospheric air.
 Shifting the water with larvae to another vessel and pouring a few drops of kerosene oil or insecticide/larvicide in it is another option for killing wrigglers, but not preferred due to its environmental impact.
 Most of the ornamental fishes eat mosquito larvae.

-Trap adult

-In several experiments, researchers utilized mosquito traps.
-This process allowed both the opportunity to determine which mosquitoes were affected, and provided a group to be re-released with genetic modifications resulting in the OX513A variant to reduce reproduction.
-Adult mosquitoes are attracted inside the trap where they die of dehydration.

-Fungus

-Instead of chemical insecticides, some researchers are studying biocides.
-Most notably, scientists in Burkina Faso were studying the Metarhizium fungal species.
-This fungus in a high concentration can slowly kill mosquitoes.
-To increase the lethality of the fungus, a gene from a spider was inserted into the fungus causing it to produce a neurotoxin.
-But it is only activated when in mosquito hemolymph.
-Research was done to show the fungi would not affect other insects or humans.